 How It All Started

 Rejuva’s story began in 2008 when a 21-year-old college student developed a blood clot on a flight.
-While recovering, her doctor told her to wear graduated compression hosiery.
+While recovering, her doctor instructed her to wear graduated compression hosiery.
 Though the relief they provided was incredible, she wanted to wear compression socks that matched her vibrant lifestyle.
-Seeking a more stylish alternative to the existing varieties on the market, she decided to make her own, more fashionable version.
+Seeking a more stylish alternative to the existing mundane varieties on the market, she decided to make her own, more fashionable version.

 Why wear compression socks or stockings?